Interface IDbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in ScalarExecutingAsync(DbCommand, CommandEventData, InterceptionResult<object>, CancellationToken).

-is the result returned by ScalarExecutingAsync(DbCommand, CommandEventData, InterceptionResult<object>, CancellationToken).
+In this case, result is the result returned by ScalarExecutingAsync(DbCommand, CommandEventData, InterceptionResult<object>, CancellationToken).

 ValueTask<object> ScalarExecutedAsync(DbCommand command, CommandExecutedEventData eventData, object result, CancellationToken cancellationToken = default)